goblinsan/copilot-slacker/README.md

 - Replace `your-registry/approval-service:latest` with a tagged image.
 - Use `STORE_BACKEND=redis` and inject `REDIS_URL` plus a Redis dependency if persistence / multi-pod reconciliation is required.
 - Scale replicas >1 only after enabling Redis to ensure consistent request state across pods.
+- Distroless image has no shell; use the `debug` target or ephemeral sidecar if interactive troubleshooting is required.
 - Add NetworkPolicies, PodSecurityStandards, and secrets management (SealedSecrets / ExternalSecrets) in production.

 ### Operational Considerations